Numerical analysis for electromagnetic scattering from nonlinear boundary conditions: Full discretization

 \section{Full discretization}

 We turn our attention to the development and analysis of fully discrete schemes.
-To achieve this, we start by an introduction of the Galerkin space discretization, suitable for the problem at hand.
+To achieve this, we start by an introduction of the Galerkin space discretization, suitable for \brev the variational formulation \eqref{cq-bie-weak}. \erev